 Late Registration.
-Late registration is allowed during the first 15 class days of the semester.
-Students wishing to register late must pay registration fees plus a \$25.00 late fee before 4:00 p.m. on the 15th class day of the semester.
-After receiving an add code from the instructor of the course the student wants to add, the student accesses the SDSU WebPortal to officially register.
-The last day to add or drop classes is 6:00 p.m. on the 15th day of the semester.
+Late registration is allowed during the schedule adjustment period each semester.
+Students wishing to register late must pay registration fees plus a \$25.00 late fee before 4 p.m. on the 12th class day of the semester.
+After receiving an add code from the instructor of the course the student wants to add, the student must access the SDSU WebPortal to officially register.
+The last day to add classes is 6 p.m. on the 12th day of the semes-